Why is sitting dangerous?

 Exercise triggers the release of neurotransmitters that are essential for consciousness, proper memory function, and mood stability.
 The brain works like a muscle.
-Without adequate exercise, the brain shrinks, increasing the risk of developing depression, anxiety, dementia (including Alzheimer's), attention deficit disorder, and more Gut function, which in turn impacts cognitive and psychological well-being.
+Without adequate exercise, the brain shrinks, increasing the risk of developing depression, anxiety, dementia (including Alzheimer's), attention deficit disorder, and more.
+Read more about the benefits of walking for the brain.

 Sitting shortens life expectancy.

 The ease of our modern workday comes at the expense of our longevity.
 Prolonged sitting increases the likelihood of premature death.